MincraftEinstein/RecipeBookAPI/README.md

 [![Discord Invite](https://img.shields.io/badge/Discord-Einstein%27s%20Lab-blue?style=for-the-badge&logo=discord)](https://discord.gg/gSsaFAvrBM)

 ### **📘 Description**
-Provides a simple-to-use API to create recipe book support for custom processing/crafting menus
+If you use Fabric or Jared's [MultiLoader-Template](https://github.com/jaredlll08/MultiLoader-Template) (like me), then there's not really a way to add recipe book support for custom recipe types.
+This mod solves that issue by adding a simple system that works with vanilla and allows for some customization

 [Fabric API](https://modrinth.com/mod/fabric-api) required for Fabric version